-On March 11, 2014, technology sites like Cnet.com reported that over 160,000+ WordPress web sites had been hacked.
+On March 11, 2014, technology sites like Cnet.com reported that 160,000+ WordPress-powered websites had been hacked.

 According to the Cnet report,